Crazy times we live in!

 I know, the list would probably consist of one word: everywhere.
 At least in my case.
 But I didn’t really need a quarantine to realize that.
 Perhaps you always wanted to visit the Arctic, get lost (metaphorically) in the Amazon or visit the Maldives before they sink.
 Or hike in the Himalayas.
 I could go on and on.
 Decide on what will be your dream come true trip, do the precise research on how to get there, where to stay and what to do, save some money and voilà!
 After it’s all back to normal you’re ready to go.

-If one of the places you want to visit is for example Malaysia, check out my “Everything you need to know before visiting Malaysia” blog post.
+If one of the places you want to visit is for example Malaysia, check out my “Everything you need to know before visiting Malaysia” or “How to spend 2 perfect weeks in Malaysia” blog posts.

-28. Decide you want to write: “things to do at home in 2020” blog post and spend the whole day (or even 2) rearranging your apartment to take good pictures for it.
+28. Decide you want to write: “things to do in lockdown” blog post and spend the whole day (or even 2) rearranging your apartment to take good pictures for it.

 Not to mention writing the article itself takes quite bit of a time.
 And cleaning before and after every shot…don’t even get me started on that.